-The annual deadline is June I for the Murphy Campus and September I for the LaGrange Campus.
+The annual deadline is July I for the Murphy Campus.
 To be eligible for the Medical Assisting program selection, the student must complete the following requirements by the applicable deadline.

-The student must complete the following courses with a minimum grade of C - ALHS 1011, ALHS 1090, ENGL 1010, and MATH 1012.
+- The student must complete the following courses with a minimum grade of C: ALHS 1011, ALHS 1090, ENGL 1010, and MATH 1012. - Must complete PSYC 1010 and CISM 2201 with a minimum grade of C prior to entering the program, but the grade for this course is not calculated in the GPA for the competitive selection process.